leg100/pug/README.md

 The config file by default is expected to be found in the current working directory in which you invoke pug, and by default it's expected to be named `pug.yaml`.
 Override the default using the flag `-c` or environment variable `PUG_CONFIG`.

+## Workspace Variables

+Pug automatically loads variables from a .tfvars file.
+It looks for a file named `<workspace>.tfvars` in the module directory, where `<workspace>` is the name of the workspace.
+For example, if the workspace is named `dev` then it'll look for `dev.tfvars`.
+If the file exists then it'll pass the name to `terraform plan`, e.g. for a workspace named `dev`, it'll invoke `terraform plan -vars-file=dev.tfvars`.

 ## Resource hierarchy

 There are several types of resources in pug: